CopterExpress/clover/docs/en/drone_observe_autonomous_car.md

 ### Using Clover platform

 The clover will detect the target and send navigation to car robot in the ground where we already knew the map.
 For the unseen map, we will use robot to control Clover to discover if the car robot can move to that terrain or not.

 ### Additional information at the request of participants

-We are a STEM club in FPT School in VietNam.
+We are a STEM club in FPT high school in VietNam.
 Here is some products we have done https://www.youtube.com/watch?v=PGMazPDON34 https://www.youtube.com/watch?v=re1Jlx3aYe4